benschaf/tabletennis-vs-pingpong/README.md

 - [Birme](https://www.birme.net/?no_resize=true&image_format=webp&quality_webp=80) used to convert images to .webp format
 - [Windows Snipping Tool](https://support.microsoft.com/de-de/windows/aufnehmen-von-screenshots-mithilfe-des-snipping-tools-00246869-1843-655f-f220-97299b865f6b) used to take screenshots and screencasts on Windows
 - [Adobe free mp4 to gif converter](https://www.adobe.com/express/feature/video/convert/mp4-to-gif) used to convert screencasts to gif
+- [autoprefixer](https://autoprefixer.github.io/) used to add vendor prefixes to css for browser compatibility
 - [Notion](https://www.notion.so/) used to create Kanban Board for issue tracking
 - [Github Issues](https://github.com/benschaf/tabletennis-vs-pingpong/issues) used for issue tracking (replaced Notion during the project)